musman-uk/portfolio/independent-projects/documentation-makeover/example-2-cli-tool/professional-example.md

 # CLI Tool

-The `mytool` CLI helps you manage tasks quickly and consistently across environments.
+The `example-tool` CLI helps you manage tasks quickly and consistently across environments.
 This guide covers installation, common commands, global options, and troubleshooting.

 ---